cartrawler/cartrawler.github.io/_collections/_section_ios/inpath.md

-    let qty: Integer // Quantity of the extra let isIncludedInRate: Bool  // If the extra is included let isTaxInclusive: Bool  // If extra is tax inclusive let chargeAmount: Number // Cost of extra let currencyCode: String // Currency code of extra let equipType: String // Raw extra type code
+    let qty: Integer // Quantity of the extra let isIncludedInRate: Bool  // If the extra is included let isTaxInclusive: Bool  // If extra is tax inclusive let isGuaranteedInd: Bool // If extra is pre paid let chargeAmount: Number // Cost of extra let currencyCode: String // Currency code of extra let equipType: String // Raw extra type code